nibalizer/talk-code_review_for_operations/index.rst

 * Changing users on servers
 * Changing packages, files, services
 * Changes to our image builds
-* Changing security groups on a cloud
 * Docs
-* New servers

 Things we use code review for